brunscii/brunscii/README.md

 # brunscii's (Chris's) github

-Hi, my name is chris.
-I am a web developer that is always looking to learn.
+Hi, my name is Chris and I'm a Web Developer/Data Analyst that is always looking to learn.
 The more we know, the quicker we can pick up new skills.

-Some things I really like
-- SCSS
-- jQuery
-- C++
-- C#
-- Python
+I ♥️ markdown and writting code

-My love of programming goes back to my first year of college in 2008, when I took a class in C++.
+My love of programming goes back to my first year of college in 2008 when I took a class in C++.
+I instantly fell in love with the ability to create and solve problems that programming gave me.
-I learned C++, C#, Java, Python 2.6, and VB.NET in community college before transferring to UNCW.
-There, I learned data structures, algorithms, ASM, digital arts, and some of the more conceptual bits of computer science.
-At the time UNCW used Java almost exclusively.
+I learned C++, C#, Java, Python 2.5, and VB.NET at the local college.
+There I also took plenty of IT courses and learned the ins-and-outs of linux, networking, and hardware.
+Later I transferred to UNCW where I learned data structures, algorithms, ASM, digital arts, and some of the more conceptual bits of computer science.

-I later learned Python 3.X, HTML, CSS, JavaScript, and REACT on my own using resources like freeCodeCamp, MDN, youtube, and tons of practice.
+In more recent years I have learned Python 3.X, SQL, Pandas, HTML, (s)CSS, JavaScript, TypeScript, Node, React and more on my own using resources like freeCodeCamp, MDN, youtube, Coursera, and tons of practice.

-I love to learn and create new things.
-I often find that you will truly realize how little you know about something when you start building from scratch.

 📫 How to reach me brunscii@gmail.com